Our one-year program refining future leaders

-Our program is based on the Fellowship’s four Foundational Pillars – Work Experience, Community, Ministry and Leadership.
-These principles keep the Fellowship program grounded and focused as we seek to always be intentional about what we do and how we develop future leaders.
+The Fellowship is a year-long camp internship designed to invest in the lives of recently graduated college students who desire to look more like Christ.
+This is accomplished through our Four Pillars – Work Experience, Biblical Community, Spiritual Formation and Leadership.
+These pillars keep the Fellowship program focused as we seek to be intentional about how we refine future leaders.

-The first Pillar of the Fellowship focuses on developing a strong mental and physical work ethic.
-Fellows will serve guest groups throughout the week as we provide facilities for churches, corporations, and schools.
+The first Pillar of the Fellowship focuses on refinement through developing a strong mental and physical work ethic.
+Fellows will serve on weekends and during the week with our retreats department as we provide facilities for churches, corporations, and schools.
 Fellows are also involved in the daily work of our Facilities, Operations, Marketing, Summer Camp, and Development departments during specific seasons at camp.
-At the conclusion of a year in the Fellowship, participants will have developed work ethic in a variety of areas, and garnered resume-worthy professional experience as they move forward with their careers.
+At the conclusion of a year in the Fellowship, participants will have developed a vast amount of knowledge in a variety of areas, learned how to work hard, and built up resume-worthy work experience as they move forward with their careers.

-The second Pillar of the Fellowship focuses on what it takes to develop healthy Christian community, and encourages each person to become a contributing member of that community.
+The second Pillar of the Fellowship focuses on what it takes to develop healthy Biblical community and emphasizes each person’s need to become a contributing participant in the lives of those around them.
 All Fellows live on camp and share (gender-specific) housing with one another.
 They participate in biweekly Community Nights and/or Family Groups as they share life together.
 Through this process, Fellows practice living out love and Christ-centered fellowship by working and living in close quarters each day.

-The third Pillar of the Fellowship focuses on the heart of who we are.
-As a Christian camp, the heart of the Fellowship is to develop Christian leaders that will minister to others in whatever occupation God has called them to serve in.
-Through serving students, parents, weekend guests, and summer campers by living out the gospel, sometimes in word, but always in action, Fellows develop a better understanding of their spiritual gifts and how to use them to bless those they come in contact with.
-Regardless of which setting they are in, the challenge remains that, as believers, each day of our life is an opportunity to live out the truth of Christ in our hearts.
+The third Pillar of the Fellowship focuses on refinement by means of deepening our walk with Christ.
+Being Word-based and discipleship focused we seek to use scripture and mentors to refine us.
+We live out the gospel, sometimes by our words, but always in action as we seek to serve as Christ served.
+Fellows naturally develop a better understanding of their spiritual gifts and how to use them to bless those they encounter.
+Regardless of which setting they are in, the challenge remains that as believers, each day of our life is an opportunity to live out the truth of the Gospel.

-Beginning in November, we will start the process of hiring for the coming Fellowship year, which begins the following August.
-We will hire 14 college graduates for our Van, TX location and eight college graduates for our Horn Creek, CO location.
+Beginning in October, we will start the process of hiring for the coming Fellowship year, which begins the following August.
+We will hire 14 college graduates for our Van, TX location and 14 college graduates for our Horn Creek, CO location.
 Prior Sky Ranch experience is not required to be considered for the Fellowship Program.

 The Fellowship begins in Mid-August and finishes after the last weekend of August the following year.
 The program is 54 weeks in length and overlaps with the incoming group to help with transition.